 Alibaba-owned DingTalk app has launched its English version in India and Malaysia.
 The enterprise chat app launch caters to the small and medium-sized enterprises (SMEs), announced on January 15 via its news site Alizila.
-This will add competition to the growing enterprise chat and collaboration app market in India.
-The chat app has been hitherto limited to Chinese market only.
+This will add competition to India’s growing enterprise chat and collaboration app market.
+The chat app has been hitherto limited to the Chinese market only.
 This is the first push outside China since its launch three years ago in April 2015.

-The app helps to improve the communicating gap between its vendor companies and other independent SMEs.
-It permits to have one-on-one and group chats as well as audio and video conferencing enabling up to 3,000 parties in a single call with integrated email, chats and message reminder feature and document storage.
+The app helps to improve the communication gap between its vendor companies and other independent SMEs.
+It permits one-on-one and group chats and audio and video conferencing, enabling up to 3,000 parties in a single call with integrated email, chats, and message reminder feature and document storage.
 Voice and video calls are available only via VoIP for outside China users.

-The app is available for iOS, Mac and Windows operating system.
-The App claims to have 5 million clients till date, but despite such mass users in China it failed to take on WeChat which has 800 million users.
-The app can also send files up to 700 MB and is to compete with other big services as Slack, WeChat, and others.
-As reported by a Chinese website Weibo, the use of the app DingTalk has ramped up in China heavily.
+The app is available for iOS, Mac, and Windows operating systems.
+The App claims to have 5 million clients to date, but despite such mass users in China, it failed to take on WeChat, which has 800 million users.
+The app can also send files up to 700 MB and is to compete with other big services such as Slack, WeChat, and others.
+As reported by the Chinese website Weibo, the use of the app DingTalk has ramped up in China heavily.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free